 Perhaps the hardest thing will be making a profit.
 Margins can be low, and competition is intense.
-While it may be tempting to go for a product with little competition, entrepreuneur.com recommend the opposite.
+While it may be tempting to go for a product with little competition, entrepreuneur.com recommends the opposite.
 They suggest choosing a niche with competition as this is a sign of high margins.

 If you want to learn more about drop shipping, a good place to start is the r/dropship subreddit.

 Selling used electronics can be an easy way to make some money.
 It’s simple to set up a store on either Amazon or eBay and both platforms have plenty of buyers looking for bargains.